UNINETTSigma2/documentation/faq/migration2saga.md

     # Number of tasks (cores): this is added to make it easier for you to do exercises
     #SBATCH --ntasks=1

+    ## Recommended safety settings:
+    set -o errexit # Make bash exit on any error set -o nounset # Treat unset variables as errors

     ## Set up job environment: (this is done automatically behind the scenes)
     ## (make sure to comment '#' or remove the following line 'source ...')
     # source /cluster/bin/jobsetup

-    module restore system   # instead of 'module purge' rather set module environment to the system default module load SoftWare/Versions #nb: 'Versions' is mandatory!
-There are no default versions of modules as on Abel!
+    module purge   # clear any inherited modules module load SoftWare/Version #nb: 'Version' is mandatory!
+There are no default versions of modules on Saga!

     # It is also recommended to to list loaded modules, for easier debugging:
     module list

-    set -o errexit # exit on errors set -o nounset # Treat unset variables as errors (added for more easily discovering issues in your batch script)

     ## Copy input files to the work directory:
     cp MyInputFile $SCRATCH

-    ## Make sure the results are copied back to the submit directory (see Work Directory below):
+    ## Make sure the results are copied back to the submit directory:
     # chkfile MyResultFile
     # chkfile is replaced by 'savefile' on Saga
     savefile MyResultFile